KatLands/wtpc-bot/README.md

 - `/question easy`: Returns question from binary search with easy difficulty
 - `/question medium`: Returns question from binary search with medium difficulty
 - `/question hard`: Returns question from binary search with hard difficulty
-- `/question veryhard`: Returns question from binary search with very hard difficulty
+- `/question harder`: Returns question from binary search with harder difficulty